 Employment Outlook and Salary Information

-The BLS forecasts that employment of reporters, correspondents, and broadcast news analysts would decline by 9% from 2014-2024, due to mergers of news organizations and decreases in readership and viewership by the public.
+The BLS forecasts that employment of reporters, correspondents, and broadcast news analysts would decline by 10% from 2018-2028, due to mergers of news organizations and decreases in readership and viewership by the public.
 The BLS said job opportunities would be best at small newspapers and in smaller television and radio markets.
-The median annual salary for reporters was $36,360 in May 2015, the BLS noted.
+The median annual salary for reporters and correspondents was $41,260 in May 2018, the BLS noted.

 Continuing Education and Certification